Build Your First Automation Using Excel SDK of SAP Build Process Automation

 -

-Excel Cloud Link is a helper function to read a given range of data in your Excel.
+The activity is also a helper function to read a given range of data in your Excel.
 This will be returned through the Output Parameter.
-If you wish, you may edit the output parameter name on the right side.

 -